ChrisKLoveless/TreatShop.Solution/README.md

 * Chris Loveless

 ## Description
 This independent project demonstrates proficiency with many to many relationships, user authentication using Identity, and authorization using roles.
 The user can view lists of Treats and Flavors, however the user must sign in or register an account before they can Create, Update, or Delete any of the classes or joined entities.
+With roles active only users with the role of "admin" can Create, Update, or Delete.

 ## Technologies Used